chidexebere/gatsby-portfolio/content/projects/learn-everyday/index.md

 ## Development

-<u>Frontend</u>: The frontend is built with React and TypeScript.
+<u>Frontend</u>: The frontend is built with **React** and **TypeScript**.
 Initially, most of the code was written in JavaScript but I switched to TypeScript because of its benefits especially with static typing and spotting bugs early.
-The app is also a progressive web app because I wanted it to be accessible to most students with slow internet service.
+The app is also a **progressive web app** because I wanted it to be accessible to most students with slow internet service.

 <u>Backend</u>: To access questions of major exams in Nigeria, I used the [ALOC Endpoints API](https://questions.aloc.ng/).

-<u>Deployment</u>: Netlify was used.
+<u>Deployment</u>: **Netlify** was used.

 [source code](https://github.com/chidexebere/learn-everyday)